 Rivers Connect Us

-The Columbia River drainage system is massive, as its tributaries span across multiple states of the Pacific Northwest.
+The Columbia River and its tributaries span multiple Pacific Northwest states.
 Rivers & Oceans runs many of these rivers, such as the Selway River, the Middle Fork of the Salmon River, and Main Salmon River.
-As a company who cares deeply about the places we run trips, it’s important to us to be a resource of helpful planning information as well as keep our clients informed about river conservation and news.
-We applaud this long overdue proposal and hope it continues to gain the momentum needed to remove the four Lower Snake River dams.
+As a company we care deeply about rivers and want to provide river conservation information and news to help us continue to protect wild rivers.
+This long overdue proposal needs support to gain the momentum needed to remove the four Lower Snake River dams.

 The Problem

-Over $17 billion of taxpayer dollars has gone to salmon and steelhead recovery in the Pacific Northwest, and science is proving that what is happening is not enough to ensure that these fish do not become extinct.
+Over $17 billion of taxpayer dollars has gone to salmon and steelhead recovery in the Pacific Northwest.
+Science shows that current practices are not enough to ensure the survival of these fish.
 Not only are they critical to the environment, they also provide a livelihood and food for millions of people.
-They are also incredibly significant to numerous Native American tribes in the area, who have inhabited these ancestral lands and river corridors for thousands of years.
+These fisheries are also significant to numerous Native American tribes in the area, who have relied upon the fish for thousands of years.

 How to Take Action